Interval Scheduling Games with Color-Based Concurrent Jobs: Extension: Jobs with Release times and Due-dates

+We argue that player $1$ has a best-response that leads to utility $kB+k/2$ if and only if a $3$-partition of $A$ exists.

-Player $2$ is restricted to place its jobs in slots $[0,1)$ and $[2,3)$.
-Since jobs $n+1$ and $n+2$ in $S_1$ are restricted to go to these slots as well, and since player $1$ cannot place the partition jobs such that they overlap both slots, the machine will process all the jobs of $S_1$ only if player $1$ places them such that the load of its jobs overlapping each of $[0,1)$ and $[2,3)$ is more than $B$.
-Such a placement exists iff a partition of $A$ exists. \end{proof}
+Observe that a utility of $kB+k/2$ for player $1$ implies that all jobs of player $1$ are covered.
+Since jobs $3k+1,\ldots,4k$ in $J_1$ are restricted to go to the same slots as the jobs of $J_2$, and since player $1$ cannot place the partition jobs such that they overlap more than a single odd interval, the machine will process all the jobs of $J_1$ only if player $1$ places them such that the load of its jobs overlapping each of the odd intervals is more than $B$.
+Since we need exactly thee jobs on each odd interval to induce a load of more than $B$, this implies the existence of a $3$-partition. \end{proof}